 There was no sense of understanding why the rep got to that outcome, or indeed the strategy he executed on the call.
 In this scenario, the sales manager is more interested on when this deal will ‘hit the pipeline’ rather than helping the rep focus on what he could do to help progress the opportunity, or indeed what could have been done differently next time round.
-Furthermore, the manager's feedback and suggestions are centred solely around using discounts as a way for the rep to move the deal forward – a sharp contrast to focusing in on selling skills and techniques which would benefit the rep longer term.
+Furthermore, the sales manager's poor feedback and suggestions are centred solely around using discounts as a way for the rep to move the deal forward – a sharp contrast to focusing in on selling skills and techniques which would benefit the rep longer term.
 Lastly – notice that this post-call debrief was ultimately all about the manager succeeding: “get the deal in and that will help me out a lot”.
 Yikes!

 In this scene, the manager responds to the initial information from the rep with questions about his plans, expectations, and objectives.
 Furthermore, the manager diagnoses and temperature checks the opportunity life cycle to-date, to help formulate good quality questions.
 This stands in stark contrast to the questions about the deal in the first scenario.